Types of Breast Implants & When to Replace Your Implants

 The truth is, this question does not have a definite answer and the “average lifespan” of an implant comes with no guarantees.
 A breast implant is not like a brake pad that needs to be changed every few thousand miles.
 A breast implant will only need to be replaced in the event that a problem emerges.
-Although it is important to understand the possibility of a follow-up procedure when considering this surgery, the likelihood of lasting success is high, especially when working with a double board-certified plastic surgeon.
-In fact, many of our patients have had their implants 20 years or longer.
+Although it is important to understand the possibility of a follow-up procedure when considering this surgery, the likelihood of lasting success is high, especially when working with a double-board-certified plastic surgeon.
+In fact, many of our patients have had their implants for 20 years or longer.

 The short answer to whether or not silicone implants are safe?
 Yes, the FDA has approved silicone breast implants for the purpose of augmentation, reconstruction after breast cancer surgery or trauma, and for correction of developmental defects.
 Numerous studies also show that the majority of breast augmentation and reconstruction patients are satisfied with the results of the surgery.

 When considering breast implant augmentation, open communication with your plastic surgeon is essential.
-Patients should feel comfortable, confident and well-informed about their decision to undergo any cosmetic procedure, which is why it is recommended you do adequate research before opting into a surgery and choose a board-certified plastic surgeon you fully trust.
+Patients should feel comfortable, confident, and well-informed about their decision to undergo any cosmetic procedure, which is why it is recommended you do adequate research before opting into surgery and choose a board-certified plastic surgeon you fully trust.

-All FDA-approved saline and silicone gel-filled breast implants have a Summary of Safety and Effectiveness Data (SSED) report which provides a detailed summary of the risks, warnings, precautions, and studies associated with FDA approval of the device.
+All FDA-approved saline and silicone gel-filled breast implants have a Summary of Safety and Effectiveness Data (SSED) report, which provides a detailed summary of the risks, warnings, precautions, and studies associated with FDA approval of the device.
 The FDA advises individuals to review the SSED data for each implant to learn more about their characteristics and the fillers used.

 Once the anesthesia has taken effect, the surgeon will make an incision in one of the following areas:

 - Along the underside of your breast (inframammary): this is the most common location used because it is where your skin naturally folds.
-When the incision is made in this area, scarring may be slightly more visible, especially if you are younger, thinner, and have not yet have children.
+When the incision is made in this area, scarring may be slightly more visible, especially if you are younger, thinner, and have not yet had children.

 - Around the nipple (periareolar): a periareolar incision can help camouflage a scar but may also cause problems with loss or change of sensation in the nipple.

-- Through the mastectomy scar: this incision is for patients undergoing breast reconstruction surgeries
+- Through the mastectomy scar: this incision is for patients undergoing breast reconstruction surgeries.

 This depends on a patient’s anatomy, but typically we place the implant below (submuscular) the chest wall muscles opposed to above (subglandular).
 For both locations, there are unique pros, cons and considerations; thus, it is important to consult an experienced plastic surgeon before deciding on an approach.